pytoccaz/ansible_azure/README.md

 <!--end collection content-->

 ## Credits
-This program is inspired by and contains code snippets from Andrii Bilorus' `azure.azcollection.azure_rm_storageshare` module.
+This program is inspired by and contains code snippets from `azure.azcollection.azure_rm_storageshare` module by Andrii Bilorus.

-It alse contains documentation fragments from Matt Davis' `azure.azcollection.azure` module.
+It also contains documentation fragments from `azure.azcollection.azure` doc_fragments file by Matt Davis and Chris Houseknecht.